ATLASCAR/guidelines/README.md

 List the authors, current develpers, inspiring projects, etc.

-Here goes an example of a table
+Here goes an example of a table with the authors:

 Author Name  | Email
 ------------- | -------------